 On 14 February, the surviving Japanese paratroopers advanced to the Musi, Salang and Telang rivers, near Palembang.

-On the morning of 13 February, a river boat commandeered by the British as Li Wo under the command of Lieutenant Thomas Wilkinson, was ferrying personnel and equipment between Singapore and the Dutch East Indies, and encountered the Japanese fleet.
+On the morning of 13 February, a river boat commandeered by the British as Li Wo under the command of Lieutenant Thomas Wilkinson, was ferrying personnel and equipment between Singapore and the Netherlands East Indies, and encountered the Japanese fleet.
 Although Li Wo was armed only with a 4-in (101.6-mm) gun and two machine guns, her crew fired at the Japanese troop transports, setting one on fire and damaging several others even though she was herself under fire from the Japanese cruisers.
 This action continued for 90 minutes until Li Wo's gunners had used all their ammunition.
 Wilkinson then ordered the ramming of the nearest transport, before his vessel was destroyed by Japanese fire.

-On 15 February, an ABDACOM naval force of five cruisers (Dutch De Ruyter, Java and Tromp, the British Exeter and Australian Hobart) and 10 destroyers, under the command of Schout-bij-nacht Karel W. F. M. Doorman, made an abortive attempt to intercept the Japanese force, but aircraft operating from Ryujo and land-based aircraft made a series of attacks on the Allied ships, forcing them to withdraw to the south of Sumatra.
+On 15 February, an ABDACOM naval force of five cruisers (the Dutch De Ruyter, Java and Tromp, the British Exeter and the Australian Hobart) and 10 destroyers, under the command of Schout-bij-nacht Karel W. F. M. Doorman, made an abortive attempt to intercept the Japanese force, but aircraft operating from Ryujo and land-based aircraft made a series of attacks on the Allied ships, forcing them to withdraw to the south of Sumatra.